 - Free features are limited, and paid integrations are necessary to provide the store with certain essential functionalities;

 - 0.5-2% in external gateway fees (not Shopify Payments);

 - Shopify is global in reach, but the biggest audience of customers is located in North America;

 - Low Scalability.
 That's why it's usually chosen by SMEs.

 Used by: Kirrin Finch, Meso Goods, Brooklyn Museum

 If Mr. Bond thinks that Shopify isn’t enough for his plans, he should consider Shopify Plus with more built-in functionalities and benefits.

-What’s more, James can automate the majority of processes with an extension called Shopify Flow.
+- Ability to automate the majority of the processes with an extension called Shopify Flow.
 Tasks automation rocks, especially in case he is suddenly called for a secret mission one more time (who knows).

 Price: starting at $2,000 / month

 Best for: mid-sized to large businesses